What is passive solar heating?

 Key insights

-• Passive solar heating strategies increase the cost of a new build, but the design will minimize energy use and utility power consumption over the lifetime of the home.
+Passive solar heating strategies may increase the cost of a new build.
+But the design minimizes energy use and utility power consumption over time.

 Passive vs. active solar

 To understand passive solar heating, it helps to also understand active solar heating.
 The two technologies are similar, in both cases using the thermal energy of the sun to regulate a building’s indoor temperature.
-Importantly, both are separate from solar electricity — where photovoltaic systems, or solar panels, turn sunlight into actual electricity.
+Importantly, both are separate from solar electricity, by which photovoltaic systems (solar panels) turn sunlight into actual electricity.

 Passive solar heating

 A passive solar heating system captures warmth from the sun, stores it and releases it over time.
-In the Northern Hemisphere, two key features of a passive solar heating system are southern-facing glass and thermal mass (such as bricks or concrete) to absorb the heat.
+In the United States, two key features of a passive solar heating system are southern-facing glass and thermal mass (such as bricks or concrete) to absorb the heat.

 Active solar heating